VesnaBozic/git-commands/README.md

 git clone https://github.com/VesnaBozic/Git-Tutorial.git
 ```

-## How to se from copy of repository on our computer url of the repository?
+## How to see from copy of repository on our computer url of the repository?

 ```
 git remote -v